-- At the end of each statutory reporting point, consolidated data is above National in Reading, Writing and Maths. - Ofsted and SIAMS judgements have been maintained or improved: St. David Haigh and Aspull CofE Primary School (Ofsted Good, January 2023), Adlington St. Paul's Church of England Primary School (Ofsted Good, March 2023) and Canon Sharples Church of England Primary School and Nursery (Ofsted Good, July 2023).
+- At the end of each statutory reporting point, consolidated data is above National in Reading, Writing and Maths. - Ofsted and SIAMS judgements have been maintained or improved: Canon Sharples Church of England Primary School and Nursery (SIAMS Judgement 1, January 2024) and St. David Haigh and Aspull CofE Primary School (SIAMS Judgement 1, March 2024).